Cycling Noto, Japan: Part 1

 This quaint city has a unique gem that sets it apart from any other.
 No visit to Kanazawa is complete without basking in the sublimely beautiful gardens of Kenrokuen, one of Japan's "three best landscape gardens" and considered by many to be the most beautiful of them all.
 It was only appropriate to kickstart our journey in this city.

 Getting to Kanazawa is fairly straightforward from Tokyo.
-Upon landing at Narita International Airport, you have the choice of taking a connecting flight to Komatsu airport, or taking the Shinkansen directly from Tokyo station all the way to Kanazawa station.
-If you need a mobile data plan, you can get them from one of the many kiosks at the airport.
-If you are coming from Malaysia, I highly recommend purchasing a data plan ahead of time as it is cheaper.
+Upon landing at Narita International Airport, you can take a connecting flight to Komatsu airport, or taking the Shinkansen directly from Tokyo station all the way to Kanazawa station.
+Mobile data plans are available at the airport like in most countries, but I highly recommend purchasing a data plan or e-SIM ahead of time as it is cheaper.
 I went with Yokoso SIM and had no complaints throughout my travel period.

 When traveling on the Shinkansen or any train in Japan, please ensure that your bike is completely covered in a bag.
 If you need to have a wheel or two stick out for easier rolling mobility, make sure that it's hidden towards the bottom so it's not obvious.
-Get a seat that's closest to the front or rear of the carriage where there is space to stash a folding bike, be first in line at the platform, and always have at least two bungee cords to secure it in place.
+Get a seat that's closest to the front or rear of the carriage where there is space to stash a folding bike, be first in line at the platform, and always have bungee cords or voile/velcro straps to secure it in place.

 What to bring for a Noto tour